LPauzies/SDG_API/README.md

 # How to launch the app

-Go to your virtual environment : `python3 api.py`
+Go to your virtual environment : `python3 api.py -s SERVER_URL -p SERVER_PORT`

 # How to quit virtual env